-The Township maintains six individual governmental funds, three of which are Debt Service funds.
+The Township maintains four individual governmental funds.
 Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the General, Road and Bridge, Debt Service, and Park funds - of which all are considered to be major funds.